 Additional perks: Up to $1-million worth of travel medical insurance; trip cancellation/interruption and delayed/lost baggage insurance; savings on auto rentals from Avis Rent A Car and Budget Rent A Car; access emergency cash advances up to $5,000

-Cardholders earn points at a rate of 2 Points per $1 spent on gas, restaurant and grocery purchases (up to $5,000 per year per category), including at Walmart Supercentres.
-Other purchases made at Walmart Supercentres is also at a 2 Points/$1 earn rate, and 1 Point per $1 spent everywhere else—and with each Point worth up to $0.01 when redeemed for travel rewards, you’re seeing a return of up to 2% on spends at Walmart.
-The welcome bonus of up to 10,000 Points gets you off to a great start.
+Cardholders earn points at a rate of 2 points per $1 spent on gas, restaurant and grocery purchases (up to $5,000 per year per category), including at Walmart Supercentres.
+Other purchases made at Walmart Supercentres is also at a 2 points per $1 earn rate, and 1 point per $1 spent everywhere else—and with each point worth up to $0.01 when redeemed for travel rewards, you’re seeing a return of up to 2% on spends at Walmart.
+The welcome bonus of up to 10,000 points gets you off to a great start.

 Unlike other no-annual-fee cards, this product includes an almost unheard-of suite of insurance products.
 In addition to the usual extended warranty and purchase protection, card holders for the MBNA Rewards Platinum Plus have up to $1-million in travel accident coverage, $2,000 in trip interruption insurance, $200,00 in rental car accident coverage and rental car theft and damage coverage.

-General earn rate: 2 Points for every $1 spent on gas, groceries and restaurant purchases (up to $5,000 per year per category), and 1 Point per $1 spent everywhere else
+General earn rate: 2 points for every $1 spent on groceries and restaurant purchases (up to $5,000 per year per category), and 1 Point per $1 spent everywhere else

 Additional perks: Travel accident, trip interruption, car rental theft and damage, accident and personal effects coverage; extended warranty and purchase protection

 The BMO World Elite Mastercard is a rewards card that lets you accumulate rewards you can redeem for travel purchases (such as flights, hotels or cruises), or for merchandise, gift cards or even experiences.
-Travel, dining and entertainment purchases earn at three BMO Rewards Points per dollar, while everything else—including Walmart spends—gets two BMO Rewards Points per dollar.
+Travel, dining and entertainment purchases earn at three BMO Rewards points per $1, while everything else—including Walmart spends—gets two BMO Rewards Points per dollar.
 For Walmart shoppers this is a return of 1.4% on travel rewards, which exceeds the branded store card.
-With a very generous welcome bonus of 35,000 Points and the annual fee waived in the first year, this is an extremely tempting product, made more so by a comprehensive insurance package and lounge perks.
+With a very generous welcome bonus of 30,000 points and the annual fee waived in the first year, this is an extremely tempting product, made more so by a comprehensive insurance package and lounge perks.